jkomppula/PyHEADTAIL_feedback/processors/processor_specifications.md

 # Signal processor specifications

-This file contains specifications for a signal processor, which can be used in the feedback module of PyHEADTAIL or in a separate tool for studying feedback systems from the control theory point of view.
+This file contains specifications for signal processors, which can be used in the feedback module of PyHEADTAIL or as a separate tool for studying feedback systems from the control theory point of view.

 The concept of signal processor might be rather abstract, and the purpose of this document is not to scare users.
 Thus, at first, it is recommended to explore examples in the examples folder.
 After that, if one wants to develope a new signal processor, it is recommended to copy the code of *MinimalSignalProcessor* from below and play with that.
 Only after that, when problems occur or, especially, when the new signal processor is ready for other users, it is recommended to read this document carefully.